• Skip to primary navigation

 The cheese

 A small date night cheese board would benefit from 1 or 2 types of cheese.
 For this board, I chose an aged cheese (Cabot seriously sharp) and a bloomy cheese (Marin French Cheese Company Petite Creme).
-Feel free to use any type of cheese you like, whether it’s aged, bloomy, blue, or fresh, or check out Murray’s online cheese shop for unique and high-quality options!
+Feel free to use any type of cheese you like, whether it’s aged, bloomy, blue, or fresh.

-Taste as you shop to make sure the flavors blend well with your other elements.
+Pro tip: Taste as you shop to make sure the flavors blend well with your other elements.
 Feel free to splurge a little or try something new!
-If your guests aren’t crazy about it, use the extras on nachos.

-You should only need 4 to 6 ounces of cheese if you’re serving this board for dinner.
+Serving size: You only need 4 to 6 ounces of cheese if you’re serving this board for dinner.
 Use less if it’s a pre-dinner snack.

 Sliced meat, cheese, crackers, and glass jars with nuts and green olives on a counter.